-Figure 40.
+Figure 45.
 Local Tax Revenue vs. In-District Tuition Subsidies, 2022

 Note: The chart above excludes Jefferson, St. Charles, and Crowder colleges due to missing/anomalous data.
 The x-axis scale is reduced so that values for the smaller institutions are visible.
 Approximate in-district (ID) subsidy is calculated by taking the difference in average net tuition revenue per student between ID and in-state students, then multiplying it by the number of ID students.

 Source: Missouri Institutions (via MDHEWD) and Missouri State Auditor.

-- 5. The legislature should direct the Department to propose a plan for implementation of a new funding model including timelines and staging (for example, the conditions for funding the basic adequacy component of the model before funds are distributed through the performance component). - 6.
+- 5. The legislature should direct the Department to propose a plan for implementation of a new funding model including timelines and staging (for example, the conditions for funding the basic adequacy component of the model before funds are distributed through the performance component).
+The enacted legislation for the new funding model should provide ample time for final decisions to be made about the policy and technical specifications of the model to be made and approved by CBHE, and to provide for a reasonable timeline for a gradual transition into full implementation of the funding model in a manner that preserves institutions' ability to plan effectively for the impact of the changes.
+The process of consultation with institutions to help make final decisions about the policy specifications and associated parameters in the funding model will likely require an additional year.
+If the necessary additional consultation with the institutions begins immediately and the enacting legislation is passed during the 2024 legislative session, the transitional period for implementing the new model can commence for the FY2025 budgeting cycle. - 6.
 The legislature should recognize that there will be some modest additional costs incurred to properly administer this new funding model and to provide the necessary support.
 While NCHEMS has supplied the Department with a tool that can generate results from the model, there will be a recurring need for funds to provide staffing sufficient to operate the model, collect additional data, maintain the accurate functioning of the formulas, communicate about the model with current and future policymakers and institutional leaders, and regularly convene institutional representatives to make necessary and appropriate modifications to it as conditions evolve.
 Currently, the Department lacks the full capacity needed to maintain the model and is especially lacking capacity in the short term as the state transitions to its use.
-NCHEMS estimates that the Department will need additional staffing support of about 1 FTE to manage the funding model, while its leadership team will need to prioritize the implementation of the funding model throughout the transitional period.
+NCHEMS estimates that the Department will need additional staffing support of about one FTE to manage the funding model, while its leadership team will need to prioritize the implementation of the funding model throughout the transitional period.